 Streptomycin is the drug of choice.
 It was the first aminoglycoside detected.
 It is given intravenously or intramuscularly.
 Alternatively gentamycin or tetracyclines (including doxycycline) can be used.
-Plague meningitis has to be treated with Chloramphenicol despite the risk of causing aplastic anemia; the risk of not treating meningitis effectively is much higher than the risk of possibly causing aplastic anemia.
+The doctor treats plague meningitis with Chloramphenicol despite the risk of causing aplastic anemia; the risk of not treating meningitis effectively is much higher than the risk of possibly causing aplastic anemia.

-Contacts may have to be treated with a course of doxycycline.
+The physician treats contacts with a course of doxycycline.
 A vaccine against the plague is available, but it is not that effective and the partially protective effect wears off after just a few months.
-A new group of drugs, the arylomycins have been detected recently that seem to be effective against resistant Yersinia pestis strains.
+Researchers detected a new group of drugs, the arylomycins recently that seem effective against resistant Yersinia pestis strains.

-Sanitary programs have to be put into place through the Public Health Department.
-Rodent control must be pursued.
+The Public Health Department needs to have a sanitary program in place.
+This is how government bodies to control rodent infestations.
 The infectious chain between rodents in the area and house pets like dogs and cats must be broken.
 Pets should be sprayed against lice from time to time, particularly when there was a plague outbreak.
-Read more about prevention here.

 Although we do not hear much about the plague, because antibiotics protect society from outbreaks, the disease is still there in rats and their fleas all over the world.
 Problems in future could be the development of more resistant strains, although newer antibiotics like the arylomycins have been detected.
 WHO will continue to watch cases of the plague and investigate their causes.